free-audio/clap-plugins/README.md

 **1.** has the advantage of being simple to deploy.
 **2.** is more complex due to its inter-process nature.
 It has a few advantages:
 - if the GUI crash, the audio engine does not
-- the GUI can use any libraries, etc...
+- the GUI can use any libraries, won't be subject to symbol or library clash etc...

 We abstracted the relation between the plugin and the GUI:
 [`AbstractGui`](plugins/gui/abstract-gui.hh) and [`AbstractGuiListener`](plugins/gui/abstract-gui-listener.hh)